-- Annual Employer discretionary contributions, - Periodic Employer discretionary contributions, and - Discretionary matching contributions.
+- Annual Employer discretionary contributions and - Discretionary matching contributions.

 Annual Employer Discretionary Contributions.
 Each year, your Employer may make a discretionary contribution to the Plan.
 Your share of any contribution is based on your compensation for the Plan Year as defined in Article IV.